 - Poster displays will be limited to one side of 4 feet by 8 feet tack board.
 The recommended poster size is 3 feet by 6.5 feet (36 inches by 78 inches).

 - The poster board number assigned to the poster must be placed in the upper left-hand corner of the tack board.
-A poster board number cutout will be provided and should be visible at all times.
+A poster board number cutout will be provided and should be visible at all time.

 - Be sure to include the abstract title, author and coauthor names, and the institution(s) where work was completed on the poster.

 - Place your e-mail address and phone numbers in the upper right-hand corner of the tack board.

 - It is suggested that you place multiple copies of a reproduction of the abstract in the upper left-hand side of the tack board.
 Include your contact information on these copies for attendees who desire further information.

 - It is recommended that you hand-carry your poster to the conference, using tubular packaging or a portfolio case.
 Costs associated with creating and shipping the poster display will be the responsibility of the authors.
 Velcro (easiest to use), pushpins, or thumbtacks will be provided to mount your poster.